apocalyptech/UAssetAPI/README.md

  - When a `StructConst` of type `/Script/CoreUObject.Guid` is detected, will add an `_interpreted_guid` to the serialization, which will match the GUIDs seen while serializing objects with JWP, etc.
+ - Default to SVG rendering in `bytecode-to-dot.py`, instead of PNG

 **2022-11-02-01**
  - Added `--raw` option to `serialize-ubergraph.py` to save out raw on-disk